areynold/accessibility-for-project-managers/PITCHME.md

 ## Hold your vendors accountable

-* Use the Accessibility Requirements for Procured Software v1.7 document as a reference.
+Use the Accessibility Requirements for Procured Software v1.7 document as a reference.
-* Be prepared to work with vendors that aren't familiar with accessibility requirements.
-    * This may mean finding other vendors

 ---

+Be prepared to work with vendors that aren't familiar with accessibility requirements.

+This may mean finding other vendors

+---

 * Check for Voluntary Product Accessibility Template (VPAT) from the vendor
 * Determine the vendor's point of contact to handle accessibility issues
 * Make sure accessibility requirements are communicated to the vendor

+---

-* Make sure accessibility requirements are included in the contract
+Make sure accessibility requirements are included in the contract

-    * Need to include remediation clause ("if it doesn't meet X, then it will be added on an agreed-upon time")
+Include remediation clause ("if it doesn't meet X, then it will be added on an agreed-upon time")

 ---